 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Russia struggles to collect oil revenue
+Russia struggles to collect money from oil sales.

 VnExpressVnExpress27/03/2024

-At the behest of the US, Chinese, UAE and Turkish banks that work with Russia have stepped up scrutiny, begun demanding more documentation and trained more staff to ensure oil transactions comply with the price cap.
+Following orders from the US, banks in China, the UAE, and Türkiye that work with Russia have stepped up scrutiny, begun requesting additional documentation, and provided further training for staff to ensure oil transactions comply with price caps.

-Phien An ( Reuters )
+Phiên An ( Reuters )

 Source link